Vertiv: Markets

-In 2024, the company received 56% of its revenue in the Americas; 22% from Asia–Pacific; and 22% from Europe, the Middle East and Africa.
+In 2025, the company received 62% of its revenue in the Americas; 20% from Asia–Pacific; and 18% from Europe, the Middle East and Africa.

 Manufacturing facilities

-Vertiv has manufacturing facilities located in Delaware, Ohio; Ironton, Ohio; Lincoln, Nebraska; Anderson, South Carolina; Pelzer, South Carolina; Tijuana, Mexicali, Monterrey, Reynosa, Letterkenny, Burnfoot, Campsie, Bologna, Tognana, Volyne, Rugvica, Nové Mesto nad Váhom, Ras Al Khaimah, Ambernath, Chakan, Pune, Mianyang and Jiangmen.
+Vertiv has manufacturing facilities located in Delaware, Ohio; Ironton, Ohio; Lincoln, Nebraska; Anderson, South Carolina; Pelzer, South Carolina; Tijuana, Mexicali, Monterrey, Reynosa, Letterkenny, Burnfoot, Campsie, Bologna, Tognana, Volyne, Rugvica, Nové Mesto nad Váhom, Ras Al Khaimah, Ambernath, Chakan, Pune, Mianyang, Jiangmen and Johor.

 Research and development

 Vertiv invests approximately 5% of sales into research and development.
-In 2024, Vertiv spent $352.1 million on research and development.
-Vertiv has approximately 3,000 registered patents and 1,800 registered trademarks.
+In 2025, Vertiv spent $441.7 million on research and development.
+Vertiv has approximately 3,000 registered patents and 1,900 registered trademarks.

 Partnerships

 In April 2021, Vertiv was announced as Founding Partner and Official Data Center Equipment Provider of Columbus Crew.

 In May 2023, Vertiv was selected by Nvidia after securing a $5m grant from ARPA-E's COOLERCHIPS program.
 Their joint objective over the next three years is to address the challenge of cooling high-density compute by integrating direct liquid cooling and immersion cooling into a single system.
 Vertiv was selected for its expertise in heat rejection technology.
 In December 2023, Vertiv announced its collaboration with Intel to provide pumped two-phase (P2P) liquid cooling infrastructure for the Gaudi3 AI accelerator.

 In March 2024, Vertiv joined the Nvidia Partner Network (NPN) as a Solution Advisor: Consultant partner.
+In June 2024, Vertiv entered a strategic technology partnership with Ballard Power Systems (NASDAQ: BLDP), a proton exchange membrane (PEM) fuel cell company, to develop hydrogen fuel cell backup power solutions for data centers and critical infrastructure, scalable from 200 kW to multiple megawatts.
+The partnership targets zero-carbon and low-carbon alternatives to conventional diesel backup generators and covers deployments in North America and Europe, the Middle East and Africa (EMEA).

+In October 2024, Vertiv co-developed with Nvidia a complete 7-megawatt reference architecture for the Nvidia GB200 NVL72 platform, enabling customers to configure traditional data centers as AI factories.
+The reference design was released publicly at the OCP Summit.

+In November 2024, Vertiv and Compass Datacenters announced a collaboration to develop a hybrid cooling solution capable of switching between air and liquid cooling to accommodate both conventional and high-density AI computing workloads.
+The initial units were scheduled for deployment at a Compass facility in the first quarter of 2025 as part of a multi-year supply arrangement.

+In July 2025, Vertiv and Oklo Inc. (NYSE: OKLO), an advanced nuclear technology company, announced a collaboration to co-develop power and thermal management solutions for hyperscale and colocation data centers powered by steam and electricity from Oklo's small modular reactor (SMR) nuclear power plants.
+A pilot technology demonstration was planned for the initial Oklo Aurora powerhouse at Idaho National Laboratory.